 With so many moving parts in the engine, it’s no wonder problems arise over time.
 When the Check Engine Light comes on and you scan the P0021 code, you need to know what to do next.

-In this guide, we review the meaning and causes behind the P0021 trouble code.
-We also show you the symptoms you might notice and give you some tips to fix them.
+In this guide, I review the meaning and causes behind the P0021 trouble code.
+I also show you the symptoms you might notice and give you some tips to fix them.

 Code P0021 Definition

 - P0021 – Camshaft Position A – Timing Over-Advanced or System Performance (Bank 2)

 - Nissan: Camshaft Variable Timing Control – Bank 2 – Performance

 What Does the P0021 Code Mean?